gouravfreaky/YapperHub/replit.md

 ## Overview

-This is a modern full-stack web application built with React, TypeScript, and Express.js.
-The application displays posts fetched from the JSONPlaceholder API with a rich user interface featuring search, filtering, sorting, and pagination capabilities.
-The frontend uses shadcn/ui components with Tailwind CSS for styling, while the backend provides a REST API that acts as a proxy to external services.
+YapperHub is a modern full-stack web application built with React, TypeScript, and Express.js.
+The application integrates with the Kaito AI API to search for user profiles and display their activity metrics (YAPS).
+The frontend uses shadcn/ui components with Tailwind CSS for styling, while the backend provides a REST API that acts as a proxy to the Kaito AI service.

 ## User Preferences